audioquality/audioview/README.md

 The results contain:

- * LUFS (Loudness Units Full Scale) - Absolute Loudness Level, as defined by the [EBU Tech spec 3341](https://tech.ebu.ch/publications/tech3341)
+ * LUFS (Loudness Units Full Scale) - Absolute Loudness Level, as defined by the [EBU Tech spec 3341](https://tech.ebu.ch/publications/tech3341).
+The [recommended value](https://youtu.be/BhA7Vy3OPbc?t=2213) for production is around -16 LUFS or less, but a higher value does not necessarily indicate distortion.
  * LU (Loudness Units) - Loudness Range, as defined by the [EBU Tech spec 3342](https://tech.ebu.ch/publications/tech3342)
  * dBTP - True Peak Level value in dB.
-This one is more CPU heavy to calculate.
+This should always be less than 0, a positive value indicates [distortion](https://youtu.be/BhA7Vy3OPbc?t=159) due to not enough headroom.
+NOTE: This one is CPU heavy to calculate.

 It is a wrapper around [loudness-scanner](https://github.com/jiixyj/loudness-scanner).
-For more on loudness and the EBU-R128 standard, see: https://www.youtube.com/watch?v=iuEtQqC-Sqo
+For more on loudness and the EBU-R128 parameters, see: https://www.youtube.com/watch?v=iuEtQqC-Sqo

 ###audioquality-spectrogram###
 generates a single _spectrogram.png_ file for all _flac_ files in current directory.